Electronics Recycling Services

 The ultimate goal of SEAM is to safely and securely reuse all materials that can be in accordance with our environmental, health, safety and security certifications, and to return non-reusable materials back to their original element forms through recycling.

 If a device is able to be reused, all data is wiped in accordance with SEAM’s data destruction standards and certifications.
-Necessary repairs are made and devices are cleaned to be resold in our online retail store, Bargain Bytes.
+However, some customers may opt-out of the resale program and require all devices to be shred and recycled.
+Necessary repairs are made and devices are cleaned to be resold in our online retail store, SEAM DBA Bargain Bytes.

 Customers may be eligible for revenue sharing or remarketing credit if their equipment is able to be resold.